-Parental support is extremely important for college students, especially those who may be dealing with an anxiety disorder or other mental health condition.
+Parental support is extremely important for college students, especially those who may be dealing with an anxiety disorder, depression, or other mental health condition.

 Below are tips for helping your college-age child: